 St. Paul’s takes great pride in the scope of our impact in this community, reaching well beyond what one would expect from a parish of our size.
-We are active in many local community with outreach programs to include: the Leavenworth Interfaith Community of Hope, serving the homeless and underprivileged members of our community; a Community Meal program that serves 400 meals one Saturday each month; Backpack Buddies, a nutritional augmentation program serving underprivileged children in our local unified school districts; Kids’ Connection, an after school activity and mentorship program serving underprivileged children in community immediately surrounding the parish; as well as several other external and internal ministries.
+We are active in our local community with outreach programs to include: the Leavenworth Interfaith Community of Hope, serving the homeless and underprivileged members of our community; a Community Meal program that serves up to 500 meals one Saturday each month; Backpack Buddies, a nutritional augmentation program serving underprivileged children in our local unified school districts; Kids’ Connection, an after school activity and mentorship program serving underprivileged children in the community immediately surrounding the parish; as well as several other external and internal ministries.

 St. Paul’s was established 2 years after the town of Leavenworth was incorporated, becoming the first city in the Kansas territory with a population of approximately 2,000.
 This was a tumultuous time and place to begin a new parish.
 Although the Army had founded Fort Leavenworth 29 years earlier in 1827, this area of the country had previously been set aside as Indian Territory by the U.S. government.
 However, the Kansas-Nebraska Act in 1854 opened the way for white settlement in this western expanse – with the stipulation that the settlers would vote on whether to allow slavery within the territory.
 Resulting anti-slavery and pro-slavery agitation often led to open physical confrontation within the city and surrounding areas.

-In late 1856, Rev. Stone resigned his rectorship in Connecticut after being appointed a domestic missionary to the remote field of the West and led the first successful effort to establish an Episcopal Church in Kansas.
-Two weeks after his arrival in Leavenworth City, on 10 December, St. Paul’s was organized in Leavenworth City.
-The mission was named after St. Paul’s Church in New Haven, Connecticut in consideration of the support extended by them to the mission.
+In late 1856, the Rev. Hiram Stone resigned his rectorship in Connecticut after being appointed a domestic missionary to the remote field of the West and led the first successful effort to establish an Episcopal Church in Kansas.
+Two weeks after his arrival in Leavenworth City, on 10 December, St. Paul’s was organized as a mission church.
+The mission was named after St. Paul’s Church in New Haven, Connecticut in consideration of the support extended by them to the new mission.

-The little parish languished during the three years between Rev. Stone’s resignation and the arrival of the Rev. John Hobson Egar in March 1863.
+The little parish languished during the three years between Father Stone’s resignation and the arrival of the Rev. John Hobson Egar in March 1863.
 The congregation dwindled, the Sunday School was disbanded, and the wood-frame church was lost.
-Upon assuming the rectorship, Rev. Egar took immediate steps to erect the Norman style building we worship in today.
+Upon assuming the rectorship, Rev. Egar took immediate steps to erect the Norman-style building we worship in today.
 While there were only 19 communicants at the time, the parish purchased three lots and obtained plans for a church to seat 500 people.
 Construction began in June 1863.
-On 10 July 1864, the erected portion of the church was occupied for public worship for the first time and by 15 January 1866 St. Paul’s recorded 53 communicants.
-Shortly before Rev. Egar’s resignation in July 1868, the Parochial Report showed a good organ was in place, the building was lit by gas, lots were properly fenced, and the parish was almost out of debt, having obtained funding from eastern churches for the construction.
+On 10 July 1864, the erected portion of the church was occupied for public worship for the first time and by 15 January 1866, St. Paul’s recorded 53 communicants.
+Shortly before Rev. Egar’s resignation in July 1868, the Parochial Report showed a good organ was in place, the building was lit by gas, lots were properly fenced, and the parish was almost debt-free, having obtained funding from eastern churches for the construction.